 One of our most popular mental health articles so far this year is about how workplaces are dealing with mental health to support their employees.

 There’s a considerable focus on strategies to help workplaces dealing with mental health issues and the pandemic is placing pressure on them to do more.
-In the past, the focus has been on establishing that supporting the mental health of our employees is actually a workplace issue, rather than placing that in the realm of the individual’s personal responsibility.
-Today, we are keen to learn what organisations are doing to support worker mental health, why they are doing it and their experiences of managing mental health issues in their workplace.
+In the past, the focus has been on establishing that supporting the mental health of our employees is a workplace issue, rather than placing that in the realm of the individual’s responsibility.
+Today, we are keen to learn what organisations are doing to support workers mental health, why they are doing it and their experiences of managing mental health issues in their workplace.

 Some workplaces take extensive initiatives to support worker mental health, others do very little.
 Some have robust mentally-healthy workplaces, others have a long way to go.
 Many encounter barriers along the way as well as achieve varying results.